gokiburikin/gkbrkn_noita/README.md

 - **Revenge Explosion**: No longer activates on environmental / self damage, fixes the explosions not proccing when taking rapid tick (fire) damage.
 - **Revenge Tentacle**: No longer activates on environmental / self damage, fixes the tentacle not proccing when taking rapid tick (fire) damage.
 - **Spiral Shot**: Complete rewrite to fix the extremely heavy performance cost.
+- **Teleport Cast**: Cast on hitbox centre instead of entity origin.

 ### Perks
 - **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.